 Each year, we observe the Days of Unleavened Bread and recount the same lessons.
 But are the lessons lost as we try to squeeze our observance of God’s Passover and Holy Days into our normal routine?
 By getting away from the hustle and bustle and gathering with our brethren as we begin the Spring Holy Day season, we give added weight to these special days.
 We focus on fellowshipping, learning, and worshipping God together.

 Israel Dig and Tour

-For 18 days, participants enjoy a study tour of the most famous places in Biblical history.
-During the first 10 days of the trip, every day will brings a new remarkable experience visiting famous sites such as Caesarea, Mount Carmel, Dan, Capernaum, the Sea of Galilee, Armageddon, Jordan River, Masada, Dead Sea, Old City of Jerusalem, Temple Mount, Mount of Olives, the City of David and many more.
+For 16 days, participants enjoy a study tour of the most famous places in biblical history.
+During the trip, every day brings new remarkable experiences visiting famous sites such as Caesarea, Mount Carmel, Dan, Capernaum, the Sea of Galilee, Armageddon, Jordan River, Masada, Dead Sea, Old City of Jerusalem, Temple Mount, Mount of Olives, the City of David and many more.

-After the main tour the group spends a week participating in an archaeological dig at the biblical site of Libnah in the Shephlah region of biblical Judah.
-This will provide students the opportunity to dig into 3000 years of history discovering the city from the Iron Age time of the Kings of Judah.
-During the dig week the group will have the opportunity to live in the Valley of Elah where David fought Goliath and visit famous biblical sites of Azekah, Gath, Lachish, Meresha, Gezer, and the Cave of Adullum.
-Students see the ancient cities of the Kings of Judah and walk the same ground as the first century Apostles.
+Along with touring the group will spend a week participating in an archaeological dig at the biblical site of Libnah in the Shephelah region of biblical Judah.
+This provides students the opportunity to dig into 3000 years of history to discover the city from the Iron Age time of the Kings of Judah.

 The Dig/Study Tour is an exciting adventure!
-It expands participants’ understanding of biblical geography, of biblical events and bring the bible alive as only a feet-on-the-ground experience in the land of Israel can deliver.
+It aims to expand participants’ understanding of biblical geography, of biblical events and bring the Bible alive as only a feet-on-the-ground experience in the land of Israel can deliver.